-Additional Instructions to BSA Units: Pastors, Youth Directors, and BSA Unit Leaders must adhere to all Archdiocesan policies regarding the safety of youth.
+Additional Instructions to BSA Units chartered by a parish in the Archdiocese: Pastors, Youth Directors, and BSA Unit Leaders must adhere to all Archdiocesan policies regarding the safety of youth.
 BSA Cub Scout and Boy Scout Leaders of parish-sponsored units must attend the Archdiocesan Sexual Misconduct Prevention Workshop as soon as possible after registering with the unit.

 The entire policy may be found on the Archdiocesan Program for Child & Youth Protection web page under Guidelines for the Protection of Children and Youth 2015-2016.